 Onondaga Community College is committed to fostering a campus community where individuals are treated with dignity and where allegations of prohibited conduct, including, but not limited to: sexual violence, domestic or dating violence, sexual harassment, and stalking are treated seriously and timely resolved.

 Consistent with Title IX of the Education Amendments of 1972, Onondaga Community College does not discriminate on the basis of sex in its education programs and services.
 Retaliation against an individual who files a complaint of sex discrimination is strictly prohibited.
-Any questions regarding Title IX may be referred to the college’s Title IX Coordinator at 315-498-2692, or firstname.lastname@example.org.
+Services and protections are provided pursuant to this Policy and NYS Education Law Article 129-B regardless of race, color, national origin, religion, creed, age, disability, sex, gender identity or expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction.
+Any questions regarding Title IX may be referred to the college’s Title IX Coordinator at 315-498-2516, or [email protected].